GeorgeSchiro/GetCert2/README.md

     the profile file (ie. 'GetCert2.exe.config').
 When True, everything but command-line keys will be saved.

+-ScriptAcmeExported=''

+    This is the PowerShell script snippet that handles any post-processing of a new certificate after an ACME export from the certificate provider network.

 -ScriptBindingDone=''

     This is the PowerShell script snippet that handles any final processing after